Jov4n1/Amazon-USA-Business-Analysis-SQL-Project/README.md

 5. What are the primary causes of shipping delays, and how do they impact customer satisfaction?

-6. How does the performance of shipping providers influence overall operational efficiency and profitability?
+6. Which products have the highest return rates, and what are the underlying reasons for these returns
 ---

 ## Insights and Deep-Dive